 The “Recognized Properties” page displays individual and multi-site (district) properties that have already been recorded and have had an official historic designation.
 Properties covered by this organization’s mandate are listed, and not all those found in St. Clair County.
-This page is still under construction.
+This page is updated off-and-on; if you see an omission, we’d be glad to read your feedback.

 Nationally Recognized Designations